rotttten/twitch/twitch-scrollbar/README.md

 ### customize

-use the style settings in the stylus extension to input a custom width
+use the style settings via the stylus extension to input a custom width